rkienjet/torscripts/README.md

 A collection of shell and bash scripts to interact with Tor on Linux, written by me (Roy Kienjet).
 If you have a question about the scripts or a request for a script, you can send an email to rkienjet@protonmail.com and I will happily help you out.

-## Mandatory prerequisites for all scripts
+## Mandatory prerequisites and information for all scripts
 - First of all, make sure you've researched how to use Tor safely.
 - Next, Tor should be installed on your system.
 - For most of the scripts you will probably need to have superuser access.
 I recommend using `sudo`, because it's much safer then using Tor as root.
 - Apart from these prerequisites, every script will have their own prerequisites listed that need to be present in order to use the script.
-- Every script will have it's raw downlaod command linked here, so that you easily download the script seperately with a one-liner.
+- Every script will have it's raw download command linked here, so that you easily download the script seperately with a one-liner.
+- All scripts must be made executable after downloading them.
+This can be done with `chmod +x`

 ### New Circuit;